ufs-community/ufs-weather-model/doc/UsersGuide/source/Glossary.rst

    CMEPS
       The Community Mediator for Earth Prediction Systems (`CMEPS <https://github.com/NOAA-EMC/CMEPS>`__) is a :term:`NUOPC`-compliant :term:`mediator` used for coupling Earth system model components.
 It is currently being used in NCAR's Community Earth System Model (:term:`CESM`) and NOAA's subseasonal-to-seasonal (S2S) coupled system.
 More information is available in the `CMEPS Documentation <https://escomp.github.io/CMEPS/versions/master/html/index.html>`__.

+   cron
+   cron job
+   crontab
+   cron table
+      Cron is a job scheduler accessed through the command-line on UNIX-like operating systems.
+It is useful for automating tasks such as regression testing.
+Cron periodically checks a cron table (aka crontab) to see if any tasks are are ready to execute.
+If so, it runs them.

    DATM
       DATM is the *Data Atmosphere* component of :term:`CDEPS`.
 It uses static atmospheric field files instead of a dynamic atmospheric model, which reduces computational costs.
 This is particularly useful when employing computationally intensive Data Assimilation (DA) techniques to update ocean and/or sea ice fields in a coupled model.
 In general, use of DATM in place of :term:`ATM` can be appropriate when users are running a coupled model and only want certain components of the model to be active.
 More information about DATM is available in the `CDEPS Documentation <https://escomp.github.io/CDEPS/html/datm.html>`__.